dinowins/coworking-design/README.md

 ### Description

-Do the web design process (user stories, sketching, wireframing, prototyping, and web development) for a coworking space company.
+Do the web design process (user stories, sketching, wireframing, prototyping, and web development) for a coworking space company, WorkingIt.
 The website will convey to potential customers the feeling of being hip, luxurious, and inclusive.

 ### Images